-The Total Pension Liability as of June 30, 2015, is based on the results of an actuarial valuation date of June 30, 2014, with update procedures to roll forward the TPL to June 30, 2015.
+The Total Pension Liability is based on the results of an actuarial valuation date of June 30, 2015, with update procedures to roll forward the TPL to June 30, 2016.
 There were several significant assumptions and other inputs used to measure the Total Pension Liability.
-The actuarial assumptions used in the June 30, 2015 valuation were based on the results of the last actuarial experience study, dated June 2010 for the six year period July 1, 2003 to June 30, 2009.
+The actuarial assumptions used in the June 30, 2016 valuation were based on the results of the last actuarial experience study, dated June 2010 for the six year period July 1, 2003 to June 30, 2009.
 Among those assumptions were the following:

-٠ Genera l Wage Growth (includes inflation at 3%) 4.00% ٠ Merit I ncreases 0% to 7.3% ٠ Investn nent Return 7.75% ٠ Postret irement Benefit Increases 0 For members hired prior to July 1, 2007 3.00% 0 For members hired on or after July 1, 2007 1.50%
+• General wage growth (includes inflation at 3%) • Merit increases 0% to 7.3% • Investment return 7.75% • Administrative expenses as a percent of payroll 0.17% • Post-retirement benefit increases For members hired prior to July 1, 2007 3.00% • For members hired on or after July 1, 2007 1.50%

-After the member has completed 12 full months of retirement, the member's benefit increases by the applicable percentage each January, inclusive of other adjustments to the member's benefit.

-- Mortality assumptions among contributing members, terminated vested members, service retired members and beneficiaries based on RP 2000 Combined Employee and Annuitant Mortality Tables projected to 2015 with scale AA. - Mortality assumptions among Disabled Retirees are based on RP 2000 Combined Employee and Annuitant Mortality Tables with no projections.
+- After the member has completed 12 full months of retirement, the member's benefit increases by the applicable percentage each January, inclusive of other adjustments to the member's benefit. - Mortality assumptions among contributing members, terminated vested members, service retired members and beneficiaries based on RP 2000 Combined Employee and Annuitant Mortality Tables projected to 2015 with scale AA. - Mortality assumptions among Disabled Retirees are based on RP 2000 Combined Employee and Annuitant Mortality Tables with no projections.
 No future mortality improvement is assumed.